frederic-perez/AmE-dictionary/data/dictionary.md

 __blanket<sup>2</sup>__ _vt_ :six::hammer: (blanketing)
 __blarney<sup>1</sup>__ _n_ :three::dart: /ˈblɑr ni/ __1__ Smooth, flattering talk. __2__ Deceptive nonsense.
 __blarney<sup>2</sup>__ _v_
-__blasé__ _adj_ :three: Indifferent to or bored with life; unimpressed, as or as if from an excess of worldly pleasures.
+__blasé__ _adj_ :four: Indifferent to or bored with life; unimpressed, as or as if from an excess of worldly pleasures.
 __blasphemous__
 __blast__ _n_ :two: __9__ _slang_ A highly exciting or pleasurable experience or event, such as a big party.
 A great experience, a very enjoyable time.
 __blatant__ _adj_ :six::hammer: